 I have published a book with Cathy Johnson based on this research titled Promotional Screen Industries (Routledge, 2015).
 In beginning to think about why we might study logos, channel idents and emerging forms of branded entertainment, see the link below for a YouTube video:

 'Why study television idents?'

-For reflections on interviewing media professionals, based on our work with Red Bee Media, see the following video (this was part of an event hosted by the postgraduate-led 'Industrial Approaches to Media Network'.
+For reflections on media industry method, based on work with Red Bee Media, see the video Interviewing Media Professionals (part of an event hosted by the postgraduate-led 'Industrial Approaches to Media Network')

 PAUL GRAINGE and CATHERINE JOHNSON, 2015.
 ‘Show Us Your Moves’: trade rituals of television marketing Arts and the Market.
 5(2), 126-138 GRAINGE, P., 2012.
 A song and dance: Branded entertainment and mobile promotion International Journal of Cultural Studies.
 15(2), 165-180

 GRAINGE, P., 2011.
 Introduction: Ephemeral Media.
 In: GRAINGE, P., ed., Ephemeral Media: transitory screen culture from television to YouTube BFI.
 1-19